cuba-platform/frontend/packages/front-generator/README.md

 ### Workflow

 In order to create some project-related stuff we need to pass project information to the generator.
-There are two types of ways of doing it
+There are two approaches:

 #### Interactive

-Open your project in Intellij/CUBA Studio.
+Open your project in CUBA Studio (Intellij-based).
 Open settings (`File > Settings`), then open `Languages & Frameworks > CUBA` .
 Tick the `Old Studio integration` checkbox:

 ![GitHub Logo](etc/studio-integration.png)